 2. You can publish more content on a more frequent schedule

-Even if you were working full-time on content marketing, there’s a limit to how much one person can write in one day or one week.
+Even if you were working full-time on content marketing, there’s a limit to how much one person can write in one day, week, or month.

 If you want to publish content more frequently without dropping the level of quality, you’ll need more writers.
 This is where outsourcing can really help you to scale up as you can simply outsource as much content as you need, or that your budget will allow.